jociz68/email-service/README.md

 ## Invoking from RabbitMQ
 The service can be called up from `{src/rabbit}` e.g. `{node src/rabbit}`.
 In this case, it supports sending request via RabbitMQ message broker.
 The message client shall send the request to the queue of rabbitmq server set in environment.

+## Invoking from Google PubSub
+The service can be called up from `{src/pubsub}` e.g. `{node src/pubsub}`.
+In this case, it supports sending request via Google PubSub message broker.
+The message client shall send the request to the PubSub topic set in environment.

 ## JSON body

 You need to send a JSON body with the following structure: